dreamcatcher-tech/network/Inbox/2024-12-19 1315 stucks to get to the CRM.md

 5. napps execution environment for a pure filesystem
 6. stucks data structure
 7. stucks management agent, so we can chat with it about changing the stucks
+8. git as a database for artifact
+9. napp execution on artifact